GRC Full Form in Hotel

 | Record Keeping | Hotel must maintain copies for police verification |

-GRC vs Form C
+GRC vs Form C: Key Differences

 | Aspect | GRC | Form C |